ArKT-7/NoPcWinstall/README.md

 > [!TIP]
 > To open this site quickly, enter this URL: [**bit.ly/arkt7**](https://bit.ly/arkt7).
 >
-> It's better if you factory reset(format) your device before fresh installing and also make sure to backup data
+> It's better if you factory reset(format) your Android device before fresh installing or re-partition install and also make sure to backup data your data

 ## Prerequisites